Honwhy/blog/_posts/2022-12-28-java8-completablefuture-suggestion.md

 {:toc}

 ## Improving Performance with Java’s CompletableFuture
-[Improving Performance with Java’s CompletableFuture](https://reflectoring.io/java-completablefuture/), `CompletableFuture` is what we use when we want to run tasks in parllel mode.
+[Improving Performance with Java’s CompletableFuture](https://reflectoring.io/java-completablefuture/), `CompletableFuture` is what we use when we want to run tasks in parallel mode.
 This is just the example from the website,

 ```java
 Executor executor = Executors.newFixedThreadPool(10);